ivan-berlocher/la-lyvanie/roman/book-english/chapter-14-conclusion.md

 ### 14.3 The Trust Crisis

-We now face a trust crisis unlike any before:
+We face an infrastructure crisis:

 **The Problem**:
-- AI systems make consequential decisions
+- Autonomous systems make consequential decisions
-- Humans cannot inspect the reasoning
+- The reasoning is opaque to all parties
-- Systems cannot explain themselves faithfully
+- Systems cannot explain themselves in verifiable terms
-- Errors are plausible-looking and hard to detect
+- Errors propagate across networks undetected
-- Accountability is diffuse and unclear
+- Accountability dissolves in distributed computation

 **The Symptoms**:
-- "The AI said so" becomes an excuse
+- "The system decided" becomes an excuse
-- Humans defer to systems they don't understand
+- Humans defer to processes they cannot inspect
-- Errors propagate because no one checks
+- Errors compound across interconnected services
-- Bad actors exploit opacity
+- Opacity becomes a competitive advantage
-- Society loses agency to algorithms
+- Coordination breaks down when trust cannot be verified

 **The Core Issue**: